-Welcome to the inaugural Hesburgh Libraries Hack•A•Th n!
-This first annual Hack•A•Th n will bring together teams of coders, graphic designers, subject specialists, and other creatives to help us reimagine the library’s digital services.
-For this single day event, we’ll provide the meals, resources, and technical assistance.
-Your teams will collaborate, create, and innovate to bring us your most creative solutions to revitalizing the Library’s digital user experience.
+Welcome to the Hesburgh Libraries Hack•A•Th n, where teams of developers, graphic designers, subject specialists, and other creatives come together to reimagine solutions to everyday problems.
+We provide food, resources, and technical assistance.
+You collaborate, create, and innovate to bring new solutions that help with this year’s theme: Information Overload.
 Register today!

 Our hackathon is dedicated to providing a fun and harassment-free experience for everyone.
 Learn more from our Code of Conduct.

 Center for Digital Scholarship

 1st Floor NE

 We’ll provide some meals, a coffee & soda bar, and plenty of snacks in between.
 See the schedule for more details.

 Be sure to note food allergies and preferences when you register online!

 Coders, designers, subject area experts – all are welcome.
 Pull your team together in advance, or meet up through an online tool to find a team.
 Either way, bring your own unique skills to a team of 2-4.